Our validated approach with UQ

 The FDA benchmark problem is one such validation test provided by the U.S. Food and Drug Administration (FDA) to validate CFD results for medical devices.
 In our laboratory, we conducted validation by simulating the Pump and Nozzle models provided by the FDA, comparing them with experimental data and previous research results.
 Through this validation test, our goal was to ensure the reliability of CFD and establish an appropriate methodology for CFD simulation.

-** FDA validation test results by our researcher Minjun Kang (KHU) directed by Prof. J. Seo
+** FDA validation test and UQ results by our researcher Minjun Kang (KHU) directed by Prof. J. Seo

 FDA Pump Benchmark Test